ProxyOS/documentation/source/architecture.rst

 Architecture
 ============

-There will be obviously a software running on the computer, let's call it the **GatewayManager** from now and a software running on the gateways, let's call it the **Kernel** from now.
+There will be obviously a software running on the computer, let's call it the :repository:`GatewayManager <GatewayManager>` from now and a software running on the gateways, let's call it the :repository:`Kernel <kernel>` from now.

 The both will communicate together via some **channels** using a **messaging protocol**.